vercas/Beelzebub/JEGUDIEL_SPECIFICATION.md

 §7 System Requirements
 ----------------------------------------------------------------------------------
-The host system must fulfill certain requirements in order to run Hydrogen:
+The host system must fulfill certain requirements in order to run Jegudiel:

  - One or more AMD64 compliant 64 bit CPUs
  - 2MB of RAM or more